 Women who are diagnosed with possible gynecologic cancer or pre-cancerous conditions and those with gynecologic malignancies are treated at Barnes-Jewish Hospital by Washington University gynecologic oncology specialists.
-The Division of Gynecologic Oncology, under the leadership of David Mutch, MD, is focused on providing the highest quality of individualized care to women.
+The Division of Gynecologic Oncology, under the leadership of Matthew Powell, MD, is focused on providing the highest quality of individualized care to women.
 The gynecologic or female reproductive cancers include cancer of the ovaries, fallopian tubes, uterus, endometrium, vulva, vagina and cervix.

 Patients are cared for by fellowship-trained faculty physicians, who are board-certified in obstetrics and gynecology (Ob/Gyn) and in the subspecialty of gynecologic oncology, as well as by four full-time oncology nurses.